dajocarter/dagatsby/src/posts/using-ajax-in-wordpress/index.md

   - "WordPress"
 ---

-# Using AJAX in WordPress

-February 24, 2018

 ## Getting your theme ready for AJAX

 The first thing you'll need to do is enqueue your javascript file.
 Open up `functions.php` and add the following if it's not already there.